vespakoen/docs/auth/config.md

 Like the previous example, an Eloquent User model is used to retrieve the user out of the database by the given username.
 If the user is found, the given password is hashed and compared against the hashed password stored on the table, and if the passwords match, the user model is returned.
 If the credentials are invalid or the user does not exist, **null** should be returned.

 Notice that the entire authentication configuration is passed to this function.
 This gives you convenient access to the **username** configuration option, which determines the database column that is considered the "username".
-Of course, the username column will typically be "username" or "email".

 > **Note:** Any object may be returned by this function as long as it has an **id** property.